leowu82/IntroToAI_final_project/README.md

 ```
 This command will install the necessary Python packages specified in the requirements.txt file.

-# Usage
+# Training
 ## 1. Download the Dataset
-Download the CelebA dataset from [here](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html "link").
+Dowmload the UTKFace dataset from [here](https://www.kaggle.com/datasets/jangedoo/utkface-new "link").

-Unzip the "img_align_celeba.zip" file and move the extracted contents to the "data/img_align_celeba" directory.
+Move the "UTKFace" folder to the "data" directory.

-Download and move the "list_attr_celeba.txt" file into the "data" folder.

 ## 2. Preprocess the Dataset
 To preprocess the dataset, run the following command: